PedroHFDutra/PedroHFDutra/README.md

 💬EN:
 - 🔭 I’m currently working was Support Analyst at @bethasistemas
 - 🌱 Software Engineering student at University Cesumar (1/4)
-- 🤝 I’m looking to collaborate on Web Devlopment
+- 🤝 I’m looking to collaborate on Web Development
 - 📫 Hit me on phdf.123@gmail.com
 - ⚡ Fun fact: I'm a Monster Energy addicted 🥤
 - 💡 "Believe you can and you're halfway there."
 (Theodore Roosevelt)